Computer Scientist? Musician? Broadcaster?

 Here’s a list of those areas where I tend to put the majority of my effort and time.
 If you figure out the best way to describe it, let me know!

-- IT Industry Analyst at Gartner Inc. – I’m currently a Vice President Analyst at the world’s most well-known and highly respected research organization – Gartner – where I cover cloud computing in general, but specialize in cloud managed service providers, platform as a service in the CMSP context, and cloud cost management.
-I’ve always thought I’d make a good analyst, given my background in academic research, writing, speaking, and then my 15 years in the IT industry as technologist.
+- IT Industry Analyst at Gartner Inc. – I’m currently a Vice President Analyst at the world’s most well-known and highly respected research organization – Gartner – where I cover cloud computing in general but specialize in cloud managed services and digital transformation.
+I’ve always thought I’d make a good analyst, given my background in academic research, writing, speaking, and then my 15 years in the IT industry as a technologist.
 At Gartner, I have the opportunity to do all of those things, as well as enjoy the halo the Gartner brand conveys.
 And did I mention my colleagues are some of the most brilliant people I’ve yet met?

 - Dell Employee / Sr. Distinguished Engineer and Executive Director of Cloud Architecture – I was employed at Dell Inc. from May 2000 until October 2015, having been a Lead Engineer, Chief Security Architect, Sr. Engineering Manager, and a Technology Strategist.
 I even testified on the matter of cyber-security before a U.S. House of Representatives subcommittee on Dell’s behalf.
 My area of focus in my most recent role as a Sr. Distinguished Engineer and Chief Cloud Architect was “cloud computing” (specifically, the hybrid cloud deployment model I call “multicloud”), “platform as a service” (PaaS) delivery model, and “workload lifecycle management.”
 As often happens, Dell eliminated the organization in which I worked as part of preparing to merge with another company, but my interests continue.